JulianC13/Threeds/README.md

 **Solution**:

 - **Jackson Optimization**: Used `@JsonIgnoreProperties(allowGetters = true, ignoreUnknown = true)` to reduce reflection overhead by ~40%
-- **Streaming Deserialization**: Minimizes memory footprint for large payloads
+- **Streaming Deserialization**: Minimises memory footprint for large payloads
 - **Validation**: Enforced at the `CardRange` constructor level to fail fast
 - **Batch Processing**: Batches of 100k entries reduce GC pressure and improve throughput